 2.5 Calibration

-In order to study the effect on fertilizer discharge and variation between the fertilizer tubes of fertilizer metering shaft speed, DC motor speed, DC regulator and different levels of fertilizer hopper filling laboratory evaluation were carried out.
+In order to study the effect on fertilizer discharge and variation between the fertilizer tubes of fertilizer metering shaft speed, DC motor speed, DC regulator, and different levels of fertilizer hopper filling, laboratory evaluations were carried out.
 The developed fertilizer applicator was tested at desired levels of operational parameters to determine the various factors affecting the performance.
-Based on the results and optimized values, a prototype round basin making cum fertilizer applicator developed and was evaluated in the field with the optimized operational parameters.
-The operation of the developed unit was independent of forward speed of the prime mover.
-The details specifications of fertilizer application unit shown in Table 2..
+Based on the results and optimized values, a prototype round basin making cum fertilizer applicator was developed and was evaluated in the field with the optimized operational parameters.
+The operation of the developed unit was independent of forward speed of the primery mover.
+The detailed specifications of fertilizer application unit is shown in Table 2.
 (Tripathi A.K.
 2025)

 Table 2 Specifications of Fertilizer application unit